Mohasindawal/Food-Delivery-Website/README.md

-# Food Delivery Website - First Year College Mini Project
+# Food Delivery Website - First College Mini Project

 Welcome to the repository for our first-year college group mini project - a Food Delivery Website! 🍔🍕🚚